dobrian/cmp/ucsdResources/envelopes/envelopeFollowers.md

 ![Envelope Followers Compared](/ucsdResources/envelopes/images/envFollowersCompared.svg)

-Note how the envelope followers with a larger buffer are smoother but delayed in time.
+Note how the envelope followers with a larger buffer are smoother but the peaks and troughs are delayed in time.
 Link to a larger version of the image is [here](/images/envFollowersCompared_large.svg)